|Course Length:||15 Months Part-Time|

 On completion of this programme, you will graduate well-placed to progress to management roles within the children’s workforce.
 As the workforce continues to grow and connections are made with wider children’s services, graduates from this programme will be well-placed to take advantage of opportunities related to these developments.

-If you are a UK or EU student who will be joining this conversion degree on a part-time basis in academic year 2017/18, we expect tuition fees to be £77 per credit, i.e. £1,540 per 20 credit module, but this is currently subject to Government approval.120 credits are required to complete a conversion degree.
+If you are a UK or EU student who will be joining this conversion degree on a part-time basis in academic year 2017/18, the tuition fee will be £77 per credit, i.e. £1,540 per 20 credit module.120 credits are required to complete a conversion degree.

 The University may administer a small inflationary rise in tuition fees, in line with Government policy, in subsequent academic years as you progress through the course.